China’s Indian Ocean Bases

 Source: Google Maps

 Beyond the financial implications, there are long-term strategic consequences of China’s port lease arrangement.
 Considering the location of the port, at the intersection of major shipping lines, India, US and other major Indo-Pacific powers have concerns about China’s control of the port.
 For India, the fact that the port could in future be used as a maritime base for the Chinese navy is threatening to India’s security.
 Sri Lanka has reiterated that the port will not be used for military purposes, but India remains suspicious of China’s ability to undertake dual-use operations from the port.
-As the crow flies, Hambantota port is barely 750 kms away from Chennai, one of India’s major metropolises, making it an excellent facility for intelligence and surveillance activities.
+As the crow flies, the Hambantota port is barely 750 kms away from Chennai, one of India’s major metropolises, making it an excellent facility for intelligence and surveillance activities.
 Even though Sri Lanka has complete security control of the port, a long lease can have a coercive impact on Sri Lanka, which could facilitate China gaining a much firmer foothold over the port.

 China’s excessive claims and sensitive areas